iilab/iilab.github.io/_posts/news/2015-03-27-nix-osx-haskellng-hakyll.md

 In short, here's how the pieces fit together:

  - Nix provides **declarative** and **deterministic** package management.
 Read about [why you should care](https://www.domenkozar.com/2014/03/11/why-puppet-chef-ansible-arent-good-enough-and-we-can-do-better/).
+<br><br>
- - HaskellNG draws on Nix to make Haskell package management **declarative** and goes beyond the current ```cabal sandbox``` approach by allowing reuse of already compiled binaries (instead of having to recompile separately in every sandbox) and helps deal with dependencies at the compiler level, therefore [allowing to test bleeding edge compiler features](https://mail.haskell.org/pipermail/haskell-cafe/2015-March/118817.html) without fear of messing up your development environment.
+ - HaskellNG draws on Nix to make Haskell package management **declarative** and goes beyond the current ```cabal sandbox``` approach by allowing:

+    - reuse of already compiled binaries (instead of having to recompile separately in every sandbox) and
+    - dealing with dependencies at the compiler (and cabal) level, therefore [allowing to test bleeding edge compiler features](https://mail.haskell.org/pipermail/haskell-cafe/2015-March/118817.html) without fear of messing up your development environment.

 ## Nix